The breathtaking Presidio is a must-see attraction in San Francisco.

 The informative exhibits include the natural, native american, military, and architectural history of the Presidio, spanning 10,000 years.

 The Presidio was originally an old military fort established by the Spanish in 1776, falling under Mexican, then U.S. control.
-During WWII it was a power hub, with the Western Defense Command stationed here.
+During WWII it was a power hub when the Western Defense Command stationed here.
 This 1,500 acre site was transferred to the National Park Service in 1996 after falling into neglect.
-Roughly 75% of the buildings have been rehabilitated and put to new use.
+Since then roughly 75% of the buildings have been rehabilitated and put to new use.

 Explore the magnificent grounds and enchanting eucalypt forests planted by the U.S. Army, and admire the nearly 800 buildings that span all eras from the Spanish occupation to the Cold War.
 These buildings served as army barracks, Officers' quarters, a hospital, warehouses, air hangers and stables.